vijayhardaha/hanuman-chalisa/README.md

-# Hanuman Chalisa (PWA)
+# Hanuman Chalisa

-Welcome to the **Hanuman Chalisa Progressive Web App**!
-Read and recite the sacred Hanuman Chalisa with ease — anytime, anywhere.
-This app works offline and can be installed on your mobile or desktop like a regular app.
+This is a **simple and modern website** to read and recite the sacred Hanuman Chalisa anytime, anywhere.
+It features a clean UI and provides the **spiritual meaning of each doha and chaupai**.

+You can also install it on your **mobile or desktop** like a regular app — and it works **offline** too!

 ## 🚀 Getting Started